GeniusVentures/cache-multi/restoremulti/README.md

 * `cache-matched-keys` - A list of Keys of the cache that was restored, it could either be the primary key on cache-hit or a partial/complete match of one of the restore keys.

 > **Note**
-`cache-hit` will be set to `true` only when cache hit occurs for the exact `key` match.
+`cache-hits` will be set to `true` only when cache hit occurs for the exact `key` match.
 For a partial key match via `restore-keys` or a cache miss, it will be set to `false`.

 ### Environment Variables
 * `SEGMENT_DOWNLOAD_TIMEOUT_MINS` - Segment download timeout (in minutes, default `60`) to abort download of the segment if not completed in the defined number of minutes.
 [Read more](https://github.com/actions/cache/blob/main/workarounds.md#cache-segment-restore-timeout)